zachhannum/the-word-of-iron/manuscript/chapter_4.md

 Dark thoughts brewed in his mind as he swigged the warm ale.
 Worse, then.
 All throughout the city, people struggled against the oppression of the siege.
 And yet the leaders of Valla refused to act.
 A decision, *any* decision, would be better than nothing.
 It disgusted him.
 In his experience, those in power rarely cared about the common folk.
 The theme seemed common among Ilrian nobility.
 They acted in their own interests, rather than the interests of the people they swore to serve.

-For a time, he sat in the square, watching people come and go through the marketplace, buying what they needed---if they could afford it---to survive.
+For a time, he sat in the square, watching people come and go through the marketplace, buying what they needed—if they could afford it—to survive.
 They always walked away with too little for too much.

 “I don’t know why, but I knew I’d find you here.”